Schools to remain closed for remainder of academic year

 WCS teachers will have required work days from June 1-5 and optional work days from June 8-11 — this allows the school system to reach the required 215 teacher days of work.
 Teachers may continue to work remotely or from the school site during the work days, according to Elliott.

+Elliott said that WCS has not had to furlough employees or reduce staffing due to the pandemic.
+A small number of part-time employees did choose to apply for unemployment rather than be reassigned to new duties, and some staff members chose to be placed on paid leave due to specific health conditions or concerns, he said.

-Parents are asked to visit the K-8 schools this Tuesday, April 28, from 10 a.m. to 1 p.m. or 3:30 p.m. to 5:30 p.m. to return any printed learning materials and to pick up the next set of materials.
-Parents do not need to visit Watauga High School for materials.
+Parents were asked to visit the K-8 schools on Tuesday, April 28 to return any printed learning materials and to pick up the next set of materials.

 Elliott said the state board of education passed a policy earlier this week for how students will be graded.